Academic Information

 DANTES Exam (DSST)

 Whitworth awards academic credit for DANTES exams.
 Students must complete an application to take a DANTES exam and have it approved by the registrar’s office prior to taking the exam.
-The exam must be completed before students complete higher-level coursework in the same discipline.
+The exam must be completed before a student has earned 120 credits.
 In order for any credit to be awarded, the minimum score must be obtained.
 Contact the registrar's office for questions regarding DANTES exams.

 Test Name | Test Score | Credits Given at Whitworth | Course Equivalency | Shared Curriculum Requirement |